plone/training/docs/mastering-plone/eggs1.md

 In this part you will:

 - Create a custom Python package {py:mod}`ploneconf.site`
-- Modify the buildout to install {py:mod}`ploneconf.site`
+- Modify the setup to install {py:mod}`ploneconf.site`

 Topics covered:

-- {py:mod}`plonecli`, a Plone CLI for creating Plone packages
+- {py:mod}`plonecli`, a Plone CLI (command line installer) for creating Plone packages
-- the structure of python packages
+- The structure of python packages

 ## Creating the package